stepan323446/eref-redesign/README.md

 Installing the plugin depends on what your browser is based on (Gecko or Chromium).

-To install the extension, go to the [Realeses](https://github.com/stepan323446/eref-redesign/releases) section and select the desired file (`.zip` for chromium, `.ixt` for gecko)
+To install the extension, go to the [Realeses](https://github.com/stepan323446/eref-redesign/releases) section and select the desired file (`.zip` for chromium, `.xpi` for gecko)

 ## Compatibility